MrRutledge/MrRutledgeHub/content/post/Python_Testing_Series/index.md

 subtitle = ""

 # Add a summary to display on homepage (optional).
-summary = "Testing your code is a must not an option, the more you do it the more come to enjoy it and the more you become good at it"
+summary = "Testing your code is a must not an option, the more you do it the more you come to enjoy it and the more you become good at it"

 date = 2019-07-04T15:23:49+01:00
 draft = false